Superluminal signalling witness for quantum state reduction

 That SLS cannot be avoided in the models considered in principle, even if its effects are unobservable in practice, should raise questions about the existence of closed time-like loops.
 Notice however, that while we did not identify any DQSR processes with correlated noise and without analytically obtainable master equations that are capable of avoiding SLS in general, it is possible that particular signalling-free instances of such processes exist.
 If so, they can be straightforwardly identified by the witness introduced here.
 A possible place to look for such processes is the generalisation of SUV processes to initial configurations superposed over a continuous rather than a discrete set of states.

-~ \emph{\textbf{Conclusions} ---} In conclusion, we showed that the witness condition of Eq.~\eqref{martingale} provides both a necessary and sufficient condition for any model introducing changes to Schr\"odinger's equation to preclude the possibility of superluminal signalling.
-This applies in particular to models for dynamical quantum state reduction.
+~ \emph{\textbf{Conclusions} ---} In conclusion, we showed that the witness conditions of Eqs.~\eqref{martingale} and~\eqref{generalMartingale} provide both a necessary and sufficient condition for any model introducing changes to Schr\"odinger's equation to preclude the possibility of superluminal signalling.
+The condition ensures that the marginalized probability dynamics is a Martingale process.
+It applies to modifications of quantum theory in general, and in particular to models for dynamical quantum state reduction.

 Applying the witness condition to models whose ensemble dynamics is described by a GKSL-type master equation, we find that linearity of the master equation is a necessary but not a sufficient condition to rule out superluminal signalling.
 This applies both to Markovian and non-Markovian models.
 We showed that in these cases, one possible way to guarantee the absence of signalling, is to supplement the linearity condition on the master equation by a locality condition on its jump operators.
 We stress, however, that locality of the jump operators is not implied by locality of the state evolution, and has to be confirmed in each individual microscopic model.
 Alternatively, the witness condition of Eq.~\eqref{martingale} provides a necessary and sufficient condition for certifying the absence of superluminal signalling under all circumstances.